gregrenard/hs/ConvNetJS/Day1-Demo1.md

 ```

-Notice the network separates in 2 regions through a line only.
+Notice that this simple network separates the points in 2 regions through a line only.
-If you edit the Network, don't forget to click on the button : "change network".
+Remember to click on the button "change network" after editing the Network.

 ## Task 2 : Add a point